gaius-dev/gaius-docs/_source/index.md

 ## Gaius CLI Wrapper

 The Gaius CLI consists of a shell script *(for Linux/OSX/Windows GitBash)* and a PowerShell script *(for Windows PowerShell)*.
-It provides a simple wrapper around the Gaius engine itself, and most importantly provides an easy mechanism to update the Gaius engine, the Github Actions workflows, and the CLI itself.
+It provides a simple wrapper around the Gaius engine itself, and most importantly provides an easy mechanism to update the Gaius engine, the Gaius server, the Github Actions workflows, and the CLI itself.

 ## Gaius Github Actions